 Alderson House is a splendid house that boasts elegant and spacious dining facilities, whilst enjoying open views of Warwick Castle.
 The internal decor has been much preserved to maintain the grandeur expected, with oak panelling in the main dining room and the original galleried staircase.

 Externally, there has been careful preservation of the stonework and lead guttering.
 The front elevation looks directly out onto the High Street, whilst the rear is accessed via Back Lane.

-The building was given a Grade II listing in January 1953 and forms part of a group with all the buildings on the South side of High Street: Building number: 307475.
+The building was given a Grade II listing in January 1953 and forms part of a group with all the other buildings on the south side of High Street: Building number: 307475.